-Finally all the tables are normalized and free from data redundancy, partial functionaldependencies and transitive dependencies.
+Finally all the tables are normalized and free from data redundancy, partial functional dependencies and transitive dependencies.

-VIVA OUESTIONS
+VIVA QUESTIONS

-- 1. Explain the need of normalization?

 - Explain the need of normalization?

 What is functional dependency?

-Explain difference between third normal form and boyce codd normal form?

-What is insertion anomaly?
+- 3. Explain difference between third normal form and boyce codd normal form?4.
+What is insertion anomaly?5.
 What is transitivity dependency?